 98% of the residents in Pittsburgh, PA are U.S. citizens.

-In 2020, the median property value in Pittsburgh, PA was $159,800, and the homeownership rate was 69.6%.
-Most people in Pittsburgh, PA drove alone to work, and the average commute time was 27 minutes.
+Most people in Pittsburgh, PA drove alone to work, and the average commute time was 26.8 minutes.
 The average car ownership in Pittsburgh, PA was 2 cars per household.